tarxvftech/FCS-152/README.md

 ## Upstream

-[Device information page](http://www.fcs-tactical.com/FCS152A) (you probably wan't google translate).
+[Device information page](http://www.fcs-tactical.com/FCS152A) (you probably want google translate).
 We have not seen any Rev1's without the ESP32 in the wild.

 You can purchase one with a good experience from cyanpoem at hotmail,